pauleve/docker-mtgo/README.md

 This image provides a ready-to-play Magic The Gathering Online (MTGO) for Linux and macOS.

 Join the "WineHQ Players" clan!
+(Account > Buddies, Clan, Chat > Look for WineHQ Players and contact the captain)

 It is based on [i386/debian:stretch-slim](https://hub.docker.com/r/i386/debian/) and wine-staging 2.20.